peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 #### Parameters

 * `path` (Type: <a href="H3DU.GraphicsPath.md">H3DU.GraphicsPath</a>)<br>A path to combine with this one.
 * `flatness` (Type: number) (optional)<br>When curves and arcs are decomposed to line segments, the segments will be close to the true path of the curve by this value, given in units.
-If null or omitted, default is 1.
+If null, undefined, or omitted, default is 1.

 #### Return Value